 Facebook Marketplace is a great resource for selling items in your local area.
 Simply snap a few pictures, write a description, and set a price.
 Keep in mind that while Facebook does not charge a fee to list your items, they will take a 5% cut of the final purchase price.

 Another option is locating “Free & For Sale” groups in your local area.
 Be sure to use caution during any transactions (Paypal is a great option for accepting payments).

-In the year 2021, technology has made it easier than ever to sell your unwanted items.
-Ebay is the oldest and most well known of the bunch but there are a number of other marketplace options you can download right on your phone.
-Most apps will allow you to communicate directly with buyers and coordinate with USPS, Fedex, and UPS to provide you with shipping labels making selling your unwanted items a breeze.
+In the year 2021, technology has made it easier than ever to sell unwanted items. eBay is the oldest and most well-known of the bunch but there are a number of other marketplace options you can download right on your phone.
+Most apps will allow you to communicate directly with buyers and coordinate with USPS, FedEx, and UPS to provide you with shipping labels making selling your unwanted items a breeze.

 Have you become a declutter pro?
 Let us help you pack up the rest!
 Contact FlatRate for a quote today.